Perfume Genius: “It’s a Mirror”

 With its unpredictable song structures and posh atmosphere, The Car represents the most successful venture in the band’s constant act of self-discovery.

-Taylor Swift: ‘Midnights’ Review
+Taylor Swift: <em>Midnights

 On her tenth album, Swift shares some of her darkest thoughts over industrial, glitchy, and synth-pop tracks.